Ashmita120/Unsupervised-Learning/README.md

  # 📌 Unsupervised Learning 🎯

-This repository contains a collection of **unsupervised learning projects** leveraging machine learning techniques such as **clustering, dimensionality reduction, and anomaly detection**.
-These projects are designed to extract meaningful insights from unlabeled data using algorithms like **K-Means, DBSCAN, PCA, Autoencoders**, and more.
+This repository contains a collection of **unsupervised learning projects** leveraging machine learning techniques such as **clustering, dimensionality reduction, and recommendation system**.
+These projects are designed to extract meaningful insights from unlabeled data using algorithms like **K-Means, Apriori, PCA, Cosine Similarity**, and more.

 ## 🚀 Projects Included
 ✅ **Clustering:** Customer segmentation, document clustering, image segmentation
-✅ **Dimensionality Reduction:** PCA, t-SNE, UMAP for high-dimensional data visualization
+✅ **Dimensionality Reduction:** PCA, SVD, ICA for high-dimensional data visualization
-✅ **Anomaly Detection:** Fraud detection, network intrusion detection, outlier analysis
+✅ **Recommendation System:** Content-based-recommendation-engine for Relevant Products and Collaborative-Recommendation-Engine for Similar Customers.
-✅ **Association Rule Mining:** Market basket analysis using Apriori & FP-Growth
+✅ **Association Rule Mining:** Market basket analysis using Apriori

 ## ⚙️ Tech Stack
 - Python 🐍